 Hip arthritis

-Although the hip joint is at the front of the hip, wearing away the cartilage in the joint can lead to pain in the groin.
+The hip joint is at the front of the hip.
+Wearing away the cartilage can lead to pain in the hip and groin.

 The onset of hip pain often gradually increases over time, especially with weight-bearing activities such as running.